someengineering/cloud2sql/README.md

 # Cloud2SQL
-Read infrastructure data from your cloud and export it to a SQL database.
+Read infrastructure data from your cloud ☁️ and export it to a SQL database 📋.

 ![Cloud2SQL](misc/cloud2sql.gif)